 Every other year the institutes of the Tübingen campus invite the general public to their Open House or participate in the TÜFF (Tübinger Fenster für Forschung), a science fair.
 Scientists participate regularly at events like the „Kinder-Uni“ (Children's University), the Maus-Türöffner-Tag (open house event for children), as well as in presentations and podium discussions hosted by the MPI for Developmental Biology, FML or the partner institutes.

-Contemporary biology covers an enormous spectrum, from research on basic cellular processes to predictions about global climate change.
+Contemporary biology covers an enormous spectrum, from research on basic cellular processes to predictions about the consequences of global change.
 But this spectrum is not always continuous: while there is abundant evidence that organisms can adapt to their natural environment, it is often not obvious what the underlying genetic, molecular and developmental processes are.
 Similarly, while we have an increasing appreciation for the complexities of population genetic events, the underlying ecological factors are often unclear.
 A major difficulty in answering these questions stems from the fact that many of these processes operate on different spatial and temporal scales.
-At the MPI for Developmental Biology, we aim to bridge these different scales, by studying fundamental aspects of microbial, plant and animal biology both in the laboratory and in natural settings.
+At the MPI for Developmental Biology, we aim to bridge these different scales, by studying fundamental aspects of prokaryotic and eukaryotic biology both in the laboratory and in natural settings.
 To this end, we make use of approaches that range from biochemistry, cell and developmental biology to evolutionary and ecological genetics, functional genomics and computational biology.